unfrl/dug/dug-docs/docs/install.md

 A friend put dug in the AUR! [here](https://aur.archlinux.org/packages/dug-git/)

+### Snap

+Run `snap install unfrl-dug`

+Note: Annoying `dug` is a reserved package name and I am waiting for them to give it to me.
+In the meantime in order to run dug after installing it as specified above you should run: `unfrl-dug.dug ...`

 ### Docker

 Not sure if this counts as an "Installation" but there is a docker image available [here](https://hub.docker.com/r/unfrl/dug)